lmidy/Final-WYRather/README.md

 ### Known Bugs

-Login - 4 - Once a user logs out need to remove path history so when new user logins he/she isn't directed to path of former user that was logged in

 Minor - Added label in the would you rather widget I am not passing props to populate the date when a question is getting answered and when a user is viewing results.
 I may end up removing this entirely if this gets rejected for some reason